WebBud/webBud/index.md

-## Welcome to GitHub Pages
+## Welcome all to my Blog

-You can use the [editor on GitHub](https://github.com/WebBud/webBud/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Hello everyone, I am Rajat.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Today we talk about the latest upcoming technology in the market.

-### Markdown
+### AI

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for